Efefred/AklamioAutomation/README.md

-# Aklamio Automation Test Project
+# Aklamio Test Automation Project

-This project describes the process to develop the test automation solution for the testing   of the Conduit web application, https://react-redux.realworld.io/
+The purpose of this project is to develop a test automation framework to automate the testing of the Conduit web application, https://react-redux.realworld.io/

 ## Prerequisites